 The Sheriff's Office is replacing an old bullet recovery and testing tank which has a reported estimated value of \$250.00.
-The tank needs repair, but it has been determined that it is not worth the cost of repair.
+The tank is in need of repair, but it has been determined that it is not worth the cost of repair.
 Chief Robert Hassell of the Rocky Mount Police Department has requested the tank, and the Sheriff's Office wishes to donate the tank to the police department.